tifff-wang/cafe-order/README.md

 # JavaScript Cafe Order
-Welcome to the JavaScript Cafe!
+Welcome to the JavaScript Cafe, the very first app page that I wrote using JavaScript.
 This is an app where you can fulfill orders for customers which are generated when you interact with the page.

 ## Some of the additional features: